How To Start An Online Boutique

 When building your website, keep in mind your branding and your audience.
 You want your website to reflect the type of items you sell in your boutique.
 If you cater to the professional male, a pink floral theme will completely miss the mark.

-Step Eight: Establish Shipping Logistics
+Step 8: Establish Shipping Logistics

-How To Fund Your New Online Boutique
+How To Start An Online Boutique With No Money

 Unfortunately, as a new online business, you’re going to run into some obstacles when it comes to loans and other financial products.
 Traditional financing routes like bank loans will be unavailable to you because of time in business and annual revenue requirements.
 This doesn’t mean you’re stuck funding everything out-of-pocket, though.
 If you’re wondering how to start an online boutique with no money or how to access additional funds for your business, keep reading!